Urfa: Syrian refugees

 Syrian refugees in Urfa often struggle with financial difficulties and unemployment.
 The language barrier hinders integration into the surrounding community, and many Syrians tend to form their own communities and interact less with Turkish locals.
 Many Syrians in Urfa run their own businesses; workplaces belonging to Syrian refugees are clustered around Şehit Nusret Caddesi and Atatürk Boulevard, Sarayönü and Divanyolu Streets, and Haşimiye Meydan.
 Many Syrians are also self-employed as street vendors, selling food, clothes, toys, and other items.

 Before 2017, relations were relatively friendly between Syrians and Turks, but after 2017 relations began to deteriorate as there was a growing perception among Turks that Syrians were to blame for economic stagnation.
-The rapid increase in Syrian-owned businesses in Urfa, depressed wages for workers, and a perception of Syrians are "cheap labor" have all contributed to anti-Syrian sentiment among Turks.
+The rapid increase in Syrian-owned businesses in Urfa, depressed wages for workers, and a perception that Syrians are "cheap labor" have all contributed to anti-Syrian sentiment among Turks.
 Some Turks also resent the fact that Syrian refugees have free access to healthcare and education.
 In July 2019, local authorities removed all Arabic-language signs on Syrian-owned businesses in Urfa and made Turkish-language signs mandatory.

 Economy

-The average per capita income in Urfa is $4,400 USD per year.
-Unemployment in Urfa is 18%, among young people it is 35%.
+As of 2018, the average per capita income in Urfa is $4,400 USD per year.
+As of 2018, unemployment in Urfa is 18%, among young people it is 35%.

 Urfa is a center of footwear production in the region, and around 5,000 people are employed in this sector.
 The Istanbul-based shoe retailer FLO, owned by the Ziylan Group, opened a shoe factory in Urfa in 2012.
 As of 2018, this factory employed 900 people and was the largest footwear factory in the region, producing 1.8 million pairs of shoes per year.
 FLO was planning to open a second factory, employing 1,500 more people, in the city in early 2019.
 According to the province governor Abdullah Erin, there were also plans to open some 13 more shoe factories in the Organized Industrial Zone by 2023, employing as many as 20,000 people and producing 30 million pairs of shoes annually.

 Urfa is a major producer of pistachio nuts, with 29.7 million trees in the whole province producing 38,576 tons of pistachios in 2021.
 However, most processing is done in Gaziantep, which is the other main pistachio producer in Turkey.
 Both cities' pistachios have geographical indications under different names for different cultivars, with Urfa's officially known as the "Urfa flax village pistachio" (Urfa keten köyneği fıstığı).